langkilde/courses/coursera/functional_programming_specialization/functional_program_design/README.md

 ### Assignment Bloxorz
 Design game with intial state S, and target end state T. Find shortest path from S to T.
-*Depth-first vs breadth-first search.* Most important lesson is to build all the components.
+*Depth-first vs breadth-first search.* Most important lesson is to build all the components at a low level.